re-search/DocProduct/README.md

 Nevertheless, we still plan to continue work on *Doc Product*, specifically expanding it to take advantage of the 345M, 762M, and 1.5B parameter versions of GPT-2 as OpenAI releases them as part of their [staged release program](https://openai.com/blog/better-language-models/#update).
 We also intend to continue training the model, since we still have quite a bit more data to go through.

+## Try it out!

-## Install directly from pip
+### Install from pip

-You can install and run the models in our github directly from pip.
-Below is the code which installs TF2.0, Faiss, and our github.
+You can install *Doc Product* directly from pip and run it on your local machine.
+Here's the code to install *Doc Product*, along with TensorFlow 2.0 and FAISS:

 ```
 !wget  https://anaconda.org/pytorch/faiss-cpu/1.2.1/download/linux-64/faiss-cpu-1.2.1-py36_cuda9.0.176_1.tar.bz2